Jenrikku/CAAF/caaf.md

 ## Sampler section

 Magic: SAMP
-Stores sample definitions which can be used by more than one texture.
+Stores sampler definitions which can be used by more than one texture.
 Entry contents are as follows:

 | Offset | Size | Sign | Name    | Description                                              |